2023 Festival:

 56. Carving Space

 To celebrate the fifth anniversary of the Indigenous Voices Awards, Carving Space shares works of its finalists over the past five years, edited by Jordan Abel, Carleigh Baker, and Madeleine Reddon.
-We welcome Carleigh Baker and three contributors to the anthology, and former finalists of the Awards: Nathan Adler, Troy Sebastian, and jaye simpson.
+We welcome Carleigh Baker and two contributors to the anthology, and former finalists of the Awards: Nathan Adler and jaye simpson.
 They’ll share readings from their works and discuss the emerging luminaries they admire, what it’s felt like to have their own writing careers burgeon, and the exceptional breadth and depth in modern Indigenous writing.
 Moderated by Carleigh Baker.

 Presented in partnership with SFU Library.